gridshadow/gdexport/README.md

 #### Members

-Members (properties) must have a getter method, and optional a setter method set.
-A instance function *declaration* within an exported class, can be set as getter or setter with attributes.
+Members (properties) must have a getter method, and optional a setter method set, which are instance function *declaration* within an exported class marked with attributes.
 A method can only be set as either a getter or setter.
 In general, these methods should be public.

 > **`godot::getter`** &mdash; Specifies that the function `get_name` is exported
 > as the getter for the property `name` with type `Type`.